 (5) Corrected bills:

-(a) Upon discovery of an underbilling or overbilling resulting from a meter failure, meter malfunction, meter with unassigned energy usage, or any other billing error, a utility must issue the customer a corrected bill to recover or refund billed amounts.
-The utility must use the rate schedule in effect at the time of each affected billing period covered by the corrected bill.
-The utility must issue the corrected bill within sixty days from the date the utility discovered the underbilling or overbilling.
-However, except as provided for in subsection (7) of this section, when a utility discovers that it has underbilled a customer, it may not seek to collect for any period greater than six months from the date the error occurred.
+(a) A utility must issue a corrected bill upon finding that an underbilling or overbilling occurred as a result of a meter failure, meter malfunction, meter with unassigned energy usage, or any situation where energy usage was not billed or was inaccurately billed.
+The utility must use the rates and rate schedule in effect during the billing period(s) covered by the corrected bill.
+The utility must issue the corrected bill within sixty days from the date the utility confirmed that an account had been under- or overbilled.
+The utility may choose to not issue a corrected bill for amounts less than $1.00.
+Except as provided in subsection (7) of this section, when a utility’s investigation finds that it has underbilled energy usage, it may not collect underbilled amounts that are older than six months from the date that such energy usage was last underbilled. .
+When the utility’s investigation finds that it has overbilled energy usage, it must refund or credit amounts for the period in which the overbilling occurred, but the utility is not required to refund amounts related to an overbilling that occurred more than twenty-four months from the date that energy usage was last overbilled.

-(b) For the purposes of this subsection:
+(b) For the purposes of this rule:

 (i) A meter failure or malfunction is defined as: A mechanical malfunction or failure that prevents the meter or any ancillary data collection or transmission device from registering or transmitting the actual amount of energy used.
 A meter failure or malfunction includes, but is not limited to, a stopped meter, a meter that is faster or slower than the metering tolerance specified in WAC 480-90-338, or an erratic meter.

-(ii) For the purpose of this rule, unassigned energy usage meter is defined as a meter that is installed at a valid service address and accurately records energy usage during a period of time where there was no active gas service account at that premises.
+(ii) An unassigned energy usage meter is defined as a meter that is installed at a valid service address and accurately records energy usage during a period of time where there was no active gas service account at that premises.

-(iii) For the purpose of this rule, a billing error is defined as any error which results in incorrect charges.

-(c) A utility must develop and maintain procedures to identify and repair or replace meters not functioning correctly and identify meter usage from unassigned usage meters.
-These procedures shall address steps taken to prevent corrected bills for underbilling errors that exceed six months in duration.
-The initial plan delineating the procedures must be filed with the commission by May 1, 2016.
-If the utility makes subsequent changes to the plan, the modified plan must be filed with the commission within thirty days of any changes.
-The plan must include, at a minimum:
+(c) A utility must develop and maintain procedures that establish practices for the prompt identification of meters that are not functioning correctly and for the identification of unassigned usage meters.
+The objective of such procedures shall be to mitigate the number of underbilling occurrences that exceed six months in duration.
+Each energy utility will file a summary of such procedures with the commission by May 1, 2016.
+The utility must file a new summary with the commission within thirty days from the date of any procedure additions or cancellations.
+The summary must include procedures that address, at a minimum:

-(i) Procedures to prevent billing errors resulting from, but not limited to, billing errors due to incorrect prorated bills, mislabeled meter bases, incorrectly installed meters, incorrect billing rate schedules, or incorrect billing multipliers.
+(i) Practices to prevent the issuance of corrected bills due to incorrect prorated bills, improperly assigned meters, incorrectly installed meters, incorrect billing rate schedules, incorrect billing multipliers, or any other similar event that may affect billing accuracy.

-(ii) Procedures for investigating meter errors including, but not limited to, those created by stopped, slowed, and erratic usage meters.
+(ii) Processes for the investigation of meter issues including, but not limited to, stopped, slowed, and erratic usage meters.

-(iii) Procedures for investigating meter usage from unidentified usage meters.
+(iii) Processes for the prompt identification of unidentified usage meters.

 (6) For the purpose of this rule, a corrected bill may take the form of a newly issued bill or may be reflected as a line item adjustment on a subsequent monthly bill.
 When a corrected bill is issued, the utility must provide the following information on the corrected bill, in a bill insert, letter, or any combination of methods that clearly explains all the information required to be sent to the customer: